dnw2022/reverse-proxy-nginx/README.md

 openssl pkcs12 -export -out dnw.pfx -inkey dnw.key -in dnw.crt
 ```

 In the App Service go to Settings -> Custom Domains.
 Click on "Add custom domain", enter \*.dotnet-works.com and click "Validate".
+You probably need to add a TXT record with your DNS provider to prove you own the domain.
+Follow the instructions in the Azure Portal.
 For Hostname record type choose CNAME.
 Then click the "Add custom domain" button.

 Under TLS/SSL settings click the "Private Key Certificates (.pfx)" tab and choose "Upload Certificate".
 Select dnw.pfx, enter the certificate password and click "Upload".